-Adventure in the Shoalhaven
+Adventure in Jervis Bay and Shoalhaven

 Jervis Bay and the Shoalhaven are made up of beautiful expanses of natural bushland, dramatic rock formations, and beautiful beaches and waterways.
-The waters of Jervis Bay are particularly special.
+The waterways of Jervis Bay are particularly special.
 This is where the warm and cold waters of the ocean meet, promoting some of the most diverse species of aquatic life in Australia.

-With kilometres of beautiful coastline, the region is also ideal for kayaking.
+With kilometres of beautiful coastline, the region is ideal for kayaking.
 Dolphins often play in these waters, and from May to November you may also spot a whale as you paddle.
-Sea Kayak Jervis Bay offers day trips, overnight tours and short kayaking trips throughout the Jervis Bay Marine Park
+Sea Kayak Jervis Bay offers day trips, overnight tours and short kayaking trips throughout the Jervis Bay Marine Park.

 You can also hire a kayak in the picturesque Kangaroo Valley.
 Meander down the Kangaroo River to Bendeela with Kangaroo Valley Kayaks, a gentle cruise that takes just a few hours.
 Paddle along Shoalhaven Gorge, where you can overnight camp upstream from Tallowa Dam.
 The area is known for its dramatic sandstone cliffs and tumbling waterfalls, and is only accessible by kayak.